Starting solid foods with your baby brings so many fun things, doesn’t it? New bibs! Cute utensils! Yummy tastes and textures!

 - Hard, compact, infrequent stools.
 If your baby’s pooping only a few times a week, and the poop itself is hard and dry (it may look like small pebbles), then your little one may be suffering from constipation.

 - Pain during pooping.
-Again, some grunting and straining can be normal, but if your babies cries in pain as she poops, that might mean she’s constipated.
+Again, some grunting and straining can be normal, but if your baby cries in pain as she poops, that might mean she’s constipated.

 - Streaks of blood in or on the poop.
-Sometimes, the hard, dry poop your baby passes can actually cause small tears on his anus.
-If you notice any blood in his diapers, it may be because he’s constipated.
+Sometimes, the hard, dry poop your baby passes can cause small tears on/in his anus.
+If you notice a tiny amount of red blood, it may be because he’s constipated.
+(Please do contact your baby’s doctor any time you see blood in or around his stool.)

 - General fussiness and refusal to eat.
 This isn’t the best indicator (after all, there are about a million causes of “general fussiness”, right?)
 But if your baby seems cranky and unwilling to eat, AND she has any of the symptoms listed above, it’s likely she’s suffering from constipation.